share-secrets-safely/cli/README.md

   * copy all text from the `release.md` file and copy it into the release text on github.
   * drag & drop all _tar.gz_  into the release and publish it.
   * in `installation.md`, update the URL to use the latest published version
-  * run `make update-homebrew` and push the changed brew file
+  * run `make update-homebrew` - it will push for you
+  * run `make update-getting-started` - it will push for you

 ### Making a new Asciinema recording